microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_GotoTarget" class="anchor"></a>GotoTarget

-A GotoTarget describes a code location that can be used as a target in the 'goto' request.
+A GotoTarget describes a code location that can be used as a target in the `goto` request.

-The possible goto targets can be determined via the 'gotoTargets' request.
+The possible goto targets can be determined via the `gotoTargets` request.

 ```typescript
 interface GotoTarget {